oleh19127/Sorting-files-by-extension/README.md

 4. Change file permission: sudo chmod +x "full path to file(sort_linux)"

 5. Write in the terminal: ./sort_linux

+6. If you want to sort the files and automatically archive them, write to the terminal: ./sort_linux archive --all

 ## If not work in you system